OnurV2/BombSquadDetailsV2/README.md

 **02/05/2022-20:30:**

-Added some details and options
+-Added some details and options

 Fixed Some Bugs